-A good customer relationship management (CRM) platform is the backbone of many successful digital marketing efforts in modern student recruitment.
+Today, a good customer relationship management (CRM) platform is the backbone of many successful student recruitment efforts.
 A CRM is a customer-centric system that can help education professionals nurture relationships with prospects and enrollees, produce data-driven insights to illustrate progress towards goals, and streamline their admissions and marketing initiatives to save time and effort.

 In the right hands, this is a tool with immense value.
 For those who are new to the concept of CRM, though, or are in the process of adopting and exploring CRM platforms, it may not be readily apparent exactly how to harness the power of this type of system.

-Curious about what CRM can do for your recruitment efforts?
-Here is a beginner’s guide to what is possible.
+Curious about what CRM can do for your school?
+Here is a beginner’s guide to what’s possible.

 The process of building connections with prospective students may feel more like an art than a precise science, but with CRM, it’s possible to shift that balance.

 Consider what an ideal series of interactions with a prospective student would look like.
 At a basic level, it would involve reaching out to them soon after they express an interest in your institution.
 It would also mean following up with them enough times to offer assistance with any obstacles they are experiencing during the enrollment journey, but not so many times that they feel undue pressure.